WarioWare: Snapped!: Development

 Due to his focus on the development of WarioWare D.I.Y., director Sugioka left the development of WarioWare: Snapped in Mori's hands.
 It was conceived when the idea of creating a WarioWare title that makes use of a camera, similar to DS Face Training for Adults, which Intelligent Systems was invited to the development of.
 The camera included with DS Face Training for Adults was used to make the Nintendo DSi Camera application before the Nintendo DSi hardware existed, and the developers used the camera to create a test model.
 Abe found the first test model to be strange.
 It involved players having to hold the Nintendo DSi in either hand and holding the opposite hand in front of the camera.
 To increase the game's processing speed, the developers made the hand appear on screen as a silhouette.
 A minigame was provided as an example of something that could be played with this model.
 In it, players had to cross a ravine, and to do so, they had to put their hands over the ravine to create a bridge for them to cross.
 When they began testing this model, they found that it was having trouble detecting the hand due to problems with the illumination.
 At times, shadows would form which the camera would detect by accident.
 To fix this, the developers laid a black mat underneath so shadows couldn't form.
 However, someone with a dark suntan would not be detected by the camera, as they would blend in with the mat.
 They considered a finger sleeve for the player's index finger, which would allow the camera to detect the person regardless of skin tone.
 They also used a glove at one point.
 Bundling the game with the finger sleeve and black mat was considered at one point, though Abe stated that it was bound to fail.
 They moved onto other models, including one that captured the player's feet on camera so that the player could hold the Nintendo DSi with two hands.
-However, they weren't sure it would make for good gameplay, thinking it would look weird.
+They however were unsure it would make for good gameplay, thinking it would look weird.
 Another idea involved secretly taking a picture of someone's face who is standing in front of the Nintendo DSi and using the person's face in-game, such as sticking it up a nostril, but this also did not feel right.
 At this point, the developers focused on the inside camera of the DSi rather than the outside one, using it to capture the player's own face.
 The test model for this involved players setting the Nintendo DSi on a flat surface, which the developers found alright, but lacked the sense of speed the WarioWare series has.
 The catchphrase for this version was "WarioWare: Don't Touch?!".